RecList/evalRS-KDD-2023/README.md

 ## Status

-_The repository is mostly stable, but check back often for additional material and tools!_
+_The repository is mostly stable (i.e. you can start hacking!), but check back often for additional material and tools, and possibly minor modifications to the sample code!_

 ## Quick Start